Dem infighting reaches new level after Omar calls colleagues' criticism 'islamophobic'

 Rep. Debbie Wasserman Schultz, D-Fla., proclaimed on the House floor that "Hamas and Islamic jihad are singlehandedly responsible for the escalation that has led to the bloodshed of Israelis and Palestinians… Israel has every right to defend herself."

 Wasserman Schultz was also one of the Democrats who joined the statement slamming Omar for comparing the U.S. and Israel to the Taliban and Hamas.
 Also included on the statement were Reps.
-Lois Frankel, D- Fla.; Elaine Luria, D-Va.; Kathy Manning, D-N.C.; Jerrold Nadler, D,N.Y.; Dean Phillips, D-Minn.; and Kim Schrier, D-Wash.
+Lois Frankel, D- Fla.; Elaine Luria, D-Va.; Kathy Manning, D-N.C.; Jerrold Nadler, D-N.Y.; Dean Phillips, D-Minn.; and Kim Schrier, D-Wash.

 Fox News' Houston Keene and Gregg Re contributed to this report.